Blue Bottle Coffee: History

 In April 2020, Blue Bottle Coffee opened its first location in Central, Hong Kong.
-Amid COVID-19, the café opened from 8 a.m. to 5 p.m. daily for takeaway only.
+Amid COVID-19, the café opened daily from 8 a.m. to 5 p.m. for takeaway only.

 In February 2022, Blue Bottle Coffee opened its first location in mainland China, Yutong Cafe.
 Yutong Cafe is located at a historic building by Suzhou Creek in downtown Shanghai.